wohaco/despace/venera_11_12.md

 |Argon (40Ar/36Ar)|1.19 ± 0.07|
 |Argon (38Ar/36Ar)|0.197 ± 0.002|

-The gas chromatograph made eight measurements between 42 km and the surface with the following results ([EVN‑077](venus.md)):
+The gas chromatograph made eight measurements between 42 ㎞ and the surface with the following results ([EVN‑077](venus.md)):

 |*Chemical element / compound*|*The amount in the atmosphere*|
 |:--|:--|